chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_load_balancer_attributes.rst

    * - Property
      - Description
    * - ``driver``
+     - **Ruby Type:** Chef::Provisioning::Driver

-     - Use to specify the driver to be used for provisioning.
+       Use to specify the driver to be used for provisioning.
    * - ``ignore_failure``
      - **Ruby Types:** TrueClass, FalseClass